 Following advancement to candidacy, the student electing Plan I must submit a thesis.
 The thesis committee, appointed by the chair of the department or group and approved by the dean of Graduate Studies, consists of at least three faculty members, with at least two from the candidate’s major department.

-Information covering thesis preparation is contained in the publication, Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook,” which can be found on the website.
-(See “Dissertation and Thesis Formatting Manual.”)
+Information covering thesis preparation is contained in the publication, Preparation and Submission Manual for Doctoral Dissertations and Master’s Theses “Bluebook,” which can be found online.
 The completed thesis is submitted to the thesis committee for review.

 When all members of the committee have approved the thesis, a final report of the thesis for the master of arts or master of science degree under Plan I must be completed.
 Prior to the formal submission of the thesis to the Office of Graduate Studies, the student is required to pay the thesis submission fee to the Cashier’s Office.
-Final approval by the dean of Graduate Studies and acceptance of the thesis by the university archivist (on behalf of Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of arts or master of science degree on the San Diego campus.
+Final approval and acceptance of the thesis by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a master of arts or master of science degree on the San Diego campus.

 Plan II: Comprehensive Examination Plan